moq-wg/moq-transport/draft-ietf-moq-transport.md

 descending.
 Within each group, objects are sent in Object ID order;
 subgroup ID is not used for ordering.

+### Calculating the Range of a Joining Fetch

-A publisher which receives a Fetch message with a Fetch Type of 0x2 should treat it as a Fetch with the following fields dynamically determined from the corresponding Subscribe:
+A publisher which receives a Fetch message with a Fetch Type of 0x2 must treat it as a Fetch with a range dynamically determined by the Previous Group Count (PGC) field and values derived from to the corresponding Subscribe message (hereafter "the Subscribe").

+The following values are used:

+* Filter Type: The type of filter specified in the Subscribe
-* Track Namespace: Same as in the corresponding Subscribe
+* Subscribe Start Group: The Start Group specified in the Subscribe (if AbsoluteStart or AbsoluteRange)

-* Track Name: Same as in the corresponding Subscribe
+* Subscribe Start Object: The Start Object specified in the Subscribe (if AbsoluteStart or AbsoluteRange)
+* Largest Group ID: The largest Group ID available for the track (if ContentExists is 1)
+* Largest Object ID: The largest Object ID within the largest Group ID (if ContentExists is 1)

-* StartGroup: LatestGroup as determined for the Subscribe minus Previous Group Count from the Joining Fetch
+* Previous Group Count: A field in the Joining Fetch message indicating how many prior groups to include

+Using that information and the following algorithm, these values are computed:

+* Fetch Start Group: The StartGroup for the Fetch
+* Fetch Start Object: The StartObject for the Fetch (always 0)
+* Fetch End Group: The EndGroup for the Fetch
+* Fetch End Object: The EndObject for the Fetch (represented as 1 more than the end Object ID or a value of 0 indicating that the entire group is requested)

+The publisher receiving a Joining Fetch computes the fetch range as follows:

+If ContentExists is not 1 and Largest Group ID and Largest Object ID are not available, a relay SHOULD forward the Fetch with the 0x2 Fetch Type upstream.

+1. For Subscribes with a Filter Type of AbsoluteStart or AbsoluteRange:
+* Fetch Start Group: max(Largest Group ID, Subscribe Start Group) - Previous Group Count
+* Fetch Start Object: 0
+* Fetch End Group: the maximum of Largest Group ID and Subscribe Start Group
+* Fetch End Object:
+  * Largest Object ID if Largest Group > Subscribe Start Group
+  * Subscribe Start Object otherwise

+2. For Subscribes with a Filter Type of LatestObject or LatestGroup:
+* Fetch Start Group: Largest Group ID - Previous Group Count
-* StartObject: Always 0
+* Fetch Start Object: 0

-* EndGroup: StartGroup of the corresponding Subscribe minus 1 (double check minus 1)

-* EndObject: StartObject of the corresponding Subscribe minus 1 (double check minus 1)
+* Fetch End Group: Largest Group ID
+* Fetch End Object: Largest Object ID

 A Joining Fetch MUST be sent in ascending group order.